Teckk2/hydeout/about.md

 ---

 <h1 class="message">
-  Hey there!
-Welcome to Teck world
+  Hey There!
+Welcome To The Hack-Teck world
 </h1>

 I have a keen interest in core Pentesting and Research, Always curious to learn new things especially about wifi and system hacking.